Confidential Website Access: Terms and Conditions of Use

 (ii) A statement informing the Applicant of his or her right to request in writing additional disclosures about the nature and scope of the investigations and a written summary of rights (FCRA Summary of Rights).

-(5) SUBSCRIBER agrees that all certifications and agreements herein are of a continuing nature and are intended to apply to each consumer and/or investigative consumer report that SUBCRIBER orders from DRN.
-SUBCRIBER agrees to keep all documentation signed by the Applicant required herein for at least 3 years after the date of the report to which such documentation relates and to provide DRN copies upon request.
+(5) Subscriber agrees that all certifications and agreements herein are of a continuing nature and are intended to apply to each consumer and/or investigative consumer report that Subscriber orders from DRN.
+Subscriber agrees to keep all documentation signed by the Applicant required herein for at least 3 years after the date of the report to which such documentation relates and to provide DRN copies upon request.

 (1) Name and address information upon entering a social security number into the DRN system (herein called TRACE);

 (2) Social security information upon entering a name and address (herein called RETRACE); and

 (3) Name, address and social security number upon entering name, address and social security number or name and social security number (ID Search).

 (4) The foregoing are referred to herein collectively as "The Products".
 No credit information shall be supplied in response to such an inquiry for any of the previously named products.